christ2222/Portfolio_Devops_Engineer/README.md

 - **Amazon S3**: Stores the static website files (HTML, CSS, JavaScript).
 - **AWS CodePipeline**: Orchestrates the CI/CD pipeline, which includes:
   - **Source Stage**: Retrieves the source code from GitHub.
-  - **Build Stage**: Uses AWS CodeBuild to build and package the website files.
   - **Deploy Stage**: Deploys the built files to the S3 bucket.
 - **Amazon CloudFront**: Distributes the website content globally with low latency.
 - **Amazon Route 53**: Manages the DNS records for the domain.